influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/probe.md

 withModule(module)
 ```

-The module to use for probing specifying how to probe the target.
-Example module configuring in the blackbox exporter: https://github.com/prometheus/blackbox_exporter/blob/master/example.yml
+"The module to use for probing specifying how to probe the target.
+Example module configuring in the blackbox exporter: https://github.com/prometheus/blackbox_exporter/blob/master/example.yml"

 ### fn spec.withScrapeTimeout